swaty06/URL-Based-Summarization-Tool-for-Book-Reviews/README.md

 - **Multi-URL Expansion:** Allow users to input more than three URLs to create even more comprehensive summaries.
 - **Enhanced Q&A:** Improve the accuracy and depth of the Q&A feature by fine-tuning the model on a wider range of book review datasets.
 - **Browser Extension:** Develop a browser extension that allows users to summarize reviews directly from their web browser without needing to copy and paste URLs.
+## Try It Out

-- URL Summarizer for Book Reviews
+Check out the live version of the project here: [URL Summarizer for Book Reviews](https://url-based-summarization-tool-for-book-reviews-hzoozdiwdtp8mgqv.streamlit.app/Url%20Summarisor)